smmalekabadi/TouchTunesChallenge/readme.md

 docker-compose up
 ```

-After the first time you can run it via:
+if you changed the config.ini remember to rebuild using this command:

 ```
-docker-compose up --no-build
+docker-compose up  --force-recreate --no-deps --build
 ```

-#### Run docker stand alone
+#### Run docker stand alone with default config

 ```
 docker run ---env-file ./.env malekabadi/touchtunes_challenge:latest